Charte-dot/The-Tipsy-Tiger-cg/README.md

 8. Also while in development add `DISABLE_COLLECTSTATIC value 1`.
 Remove this when deploying project.
 9. Once The Config Vars is set up, scroll below to `Buildpacks` and select `Heroku/python and click save changes.
 10. To deploy the projects, navigate to the `deploy` tab on the top nav bar.
-11. Select `Github` and a confirmation should show `connect`.
+11. Select `Github` and a confirmation should show `connected`.
 12. In the box below search for the repository you want to link up to Heroku.
 In this case: https://github.com/Charte-dot/The-Tipsy-Tiger-cg
 13. When the repository has been located click connect to link Github to Heroku.
 14. Once the repository is connected, click ` Enable Automatic Deploys` for automatic deployment.
 In this project Automatic Deployment was not enabled.
 15. For this project I choose to Manually deploy the project, to manually deploy click `Deploy branch` instead.
 All changes that have been pushed to Github will then deploy.
-16. Once the build process is complete you can then view the live app by clicking `View`button.
+16. Once the build process is complete you can then view the live app by clicking `View` button.

 ### Local Deployment: Forking and Cloning
 #### Forking the Repository